RCW 64.90 is WUCIOA

 SB5796 / ESSB5796 reduces deference to an association's governing documents.
 Click to expand👇

-SB5796 - SECTION 303: Except as provided below, the governing documents may not vary a provision of RCW 64.90 (WUCIOA) that gives a right to or imposes an obligation or liability on a unit owner, declarant, association, or board.
+SB5796 SECTION 303 (RCW 64.90.509): Except as provided below, the governing documents may not vary a provision of RCW 64.90 (WUCIOA) that gives a right to or imposes an obligation or liability on a unit owner, declarant, association, or board.

 The governing documents may vary the following provisions: